sajjadGG/book-python/basics/function/recurrence.rst

 Function Recurrence Brackets
 ----------------------------
 * Assignment name: Function Recurrence Brackets
-* Last update: 2020-11-19
 * Complexity level: medium
 * Lines of code to write: 10 lines
 * Estimated time of completion: 21 min
-* Solution: :download:`solution/function_recurrence_brackets.py`

-:English:
+* Suggested filename: function_recurrence_brackets.py

+English:
     #.
 Create function which checks if brackets are balanced
     #.
 Brackets are balanced, when each opening bracket has closing pair
     #.
 Use recursion